-Elemental composition and chemical bonding analysis were done using a Kratos AXIS Ultra DLD X-ray photoelectron spectroscopy (XPS) instrument with a monochromatic Al $K{\alpha}$ X-ray source.
+Elemental composition and chemical bonding analysis were done using a Kratos AXIS Ultra DLD X-ray photoelectron spectroscopy (XPS) instrument with a monochromatic Al Ka X-ray source.
 The instrument chamber had a base pressure of $10^{-8}$ Pa with a charge neutralizer filament to compensate for the charge build-up effect.
 The survey scans had an energy range = 0-1200 eV, pass energy = 160 eV, step size = 0.1 eV and X-ray spot size = 2 mm in diameter.
 A binding energy range of 20-40 eV was used for high-resolution spectra with a pass energy of 20 eV.
-Argon was used as the sputtering source.
+Argon with an energy of 0.5 keV (in a 20° angle to the substrate normal) was used as the sputtering source.
 The XPS spectra were analyzed using CasaXPS software where the C 1s peak with a value of 285 eV was used for calibration in all spectra.
 Gaussian-Laurentius (GL) functions and Shirley background were used to fit all the experimental XPS data.
-A LEO 1550 Scanning electron microscopy (SEM) instrument with an acceleration energy of 3 kV was used for surface morphology characterization.
+A LEO 1550 Scanning electron microscopy (SEM) instrument with an acceleration energy of 3 kV was used in secondary electron mode for surface morphology characterization.